Christi Thomas

 Christi Michelle Thomas (born August 14, 1982) played professional basketball in the WNBA.
 She attended the University of Georgia where she played under coach Andy Landers.
-She has been a professional since 2004.
+She has been a professional player since 2004.
 Christi also played basketball at Buford High School in Buford, Georgia, where she led the Buford Wolves to a State Runner-Up finish in 1999.
 She's 6 ft 5 in (1.91 m) and weighs 185 lb (84 kg).
 On January 30, 2009 Thomas was traded to the Minnesota Lynx for Vanessa Hayden-Johnson.